How to Manage Regulatory Risks

 Types of Business Regulations

-- Anti-corruption: Myriad laws and regulations seek to stamp out corruption in business.
-In the United States, the Foreign Corrupt Practices Act (FCPA) can be used to prosecute US citizens for bribing foreign officials.
-In this way, the FCPA effectively extends the Justice Department’s jurisdiction beyond the borders of the United States.
-Identifying businesses or stakeholders who have been involved in corruption enables companies to make sound decisions about working with these entities.
+- Anti-Bribery and Corruption (ABC): Myriad laws and regulations seek to stamp out corruption in business.
+In the U.S., the Foreign Corrupt Practices Act (FCPA) can be used to prosecute U.S. citizens for bribing foreign officials.
+In this way, the FCPA effectively extends the Justice Department’s jurisdiction beyond the borders of the U.S. Identifying businesses or stakeholders who have been involved in corruption enables companies to make sound decisions about working with these entities.

 How to Identify Regulatory Risks